 It is a Schema Definition Error if the specified dfdl:length for an element of dfdl:lengthKind 'explicit' is a string literal integer such that the length of the data exceeds the capacity of the simple type.

-It is a processing error if the specified length for an element of dfdl:lengthKInd 'prefixed' or 'explicit' (with dfdl:length an expression) is an integer such that the length of the data exceeds the capacity of the simple type.
+It is a Processing Error if the specified length for an element of dfdl:lengthKind 'prefixed' or 'explicit' (with dfdl:length an expression) is an integer such that the length of the data exceeds the capacity of the simple type.

 Length of Base-2 Binary Number Elements